High School Academics

 Nothing could be a better preparation for success at college.
 Our classically educated students fare very well on standardized tests and college admissions.
 Yet our mission does not end with merely getting students into college.
 We are preparing them for life, which includes finding their vocation.
 A Catholic classical education helps students discern and follow God’s calling for their lives.

-At St. Ignatius Chesterton Academy, we begin each day with liturgy, so our students are able to experience daily the love of Christ.
-The spiritual life of the school includes retreats, weekly Adoration, formation, pro-life outreach, and ongoing opportunities for service.
+At St. Ignatius Chesterton Academy, we begin each day with Mass, so our students are able to experience daily the love of Christ.
+The spiritual life of the school includes daily Mass, weekly Eucharistic Adoration, Rome pilgrimage, retreats, pro-life outreach, ongoing opportunities for service, and prayer throughout the day.

 Classical, Integrated Curriculum